 It is sad, actually it is ghastly, to think that a majority of American children think "Macaroni and Cheese" comes from a Blue Box.
 I shudder to think.
 As a southern mother, I am proud to say never has one of those Kraft blue boxes darkened my door or entered my pantry.

 My children were brought up eating the real deal.
-Although from two different schools of thought - both my DH's mother and my mother baked excellent macaroni and cheese.
+Although from two different schools of thought - both their grandmothers baked excellent macaroni and cheese.
 However, they were entirely different.
 Let me explain.

 My mother-in-law made this incredible dish that bubbled with all the butter and cheese in it.
 She, too, used eggs so her dish could be cut and served.
 Her recipe called for spaghetti noodles in lieu of the traditional macaroni noodles so there was much more "noodle" to the dish.

 I have my mother's recipe and have made it several times.
-Unfortunately, no one has been able to quite replicate my mother-in-law's recipe although several have tried.
+Unfortunately, I have not been able to quite replicate my mother-in-law's recipe.
 It is either not cheesy enough or lacks enough butter.
 My guess is practice makes perfect and eventually the secret will be unlocked and a (near) perfect dish will be revealed.
-For now, we just bemoan the absence of her rich cheese dish at every family occasion.
+For now, I just bemoan the absence of her rich cheese dish at every family occasion.

-For me, I have launched off on my own when it comes to macaroni and cheese.
-I have found that there are recipes that, while are not the same as what my DH or I were
+Personally, for me, I have launched off on my own when it comes to macaroni and cheese.
+I have found that there are recipes that, while are not the same as what I was

-raised reared on, they or no less enjoyable.
+raised reared on, they are no less enjoyable.
 In fact mine is richer and cheesier, full of cream and several different types of cheese as well as whole grain noodles.

 My attitude - if you are not going to go rich, creamy, and large, stay home.
-My DH shakes his head each time I bring my dish to the supper table.
-"It's just not the real thing'" he will say.
+My family is quite dubious when I bring my dish to the supper table.
+"It's just not the real thing'" they will say.
 Well it may not be, but they all seem to enjoy it and rarely does it last more than a day.
+Maybe it is three different types of cheese or the substitution of heavy creme for the milk.

 So, all I can say is - Out, out, Blue Box.
 And I pity those who know no better.